Domino rules

 • Two pairs of players, placed in alternate position, take part in the game.

 • All the peaces are dealed.
-Each player takes 7 pieces.
+Each player takes 7 tiles.

-• Any pieces may be used as the first piece of the chain.
+• Any tiles may be used as the first tile of the chain.
 The dealer in each hand is always the next player.

-• The pair of the player who runs out of pieces scores the sum of all the pieces that remain unplaced, including the pieces of the partner.
+• The pair of the player who runs out of tiles scores the sum of all the tiles that remain unplaced, including the tiles of the partner.

-• In case of closing (tranca), the winner is the pair with the lowest sum, and they score the sum all the unplaced pieces.
+• In case of closing (tranca), the winner is the pair with the lowest sum, and they score the sum all the unplaced tiles.

 • The target score in Ludoteka is 150 points.